-Town Boat

-What You Will Find Aboard The Controls

-The boat controls are very simple - left & right with the steering wheel, forwards and backwards with the throttle!
-But remember that there are no brakes - you have to put the engine in reverse to stop the boat.

-To Start the Engine

-Exactly the same as a car - turn the key to start.
-You may need to run the engine to heat your water and charge your batteries.

-The Propeller

-The propeller is under the boat and if you are in the water it is to be avoided at all times.
-If you feel vibration in the boat it is possible that the propeller has been damaged of has collected something.
+The propeller The propeller is under the boat and if you are in the water it is to be avoided at all times.
+If you feel vibration in the boat it is possible that the propeller has been damaged or has collected something.
 Contact Manor House Marine.

-The Bowthruster

-Larger boats are fitted with bowthrusters which allow you to move the front of the boat sideways (makes parking easy).
-Bowthrusters are an added luxury and should be used as little as possible (max 5 seconds in every 30 seconds).
+The bow thruster Larger boats are fitted with bow thrusters which allow you to move the front of the boat sideways (makes parking easy).
+Bow thrusters are an added luxury and should be used as little as possible (max 5 seconds in every 30 seconds).
 Thrusters are never to be used for turning your boat other than when mooring.
-Bowthrusters can fail if over used or if they come in contact with floating debris.
+Bow thrusters can fail if over used or if they come in contact with floating debris.
 If this happens don't panic.
-Take your time and remember that a good skipper will not need a bowthruster; so you should be able to continue on your journey.
-Please note for bowthruster repairs you will need to return to the marina.
+Take your time and remember that a good skipper will not need a bow thruster so you should be able to continue on your journey.
+Please note for bow thruster repairs we will need you to return to the marina base.
+Breakdowns and remedies Breakdowns are fortunately rare and most can be repaired by our mobile mechanics that can be with you quickly.
+An emergency telephone number will always be available by calling the marina +44 (0) 28 686 28100

-The Heating

-You will have hot air diesel heating, this requires a significant amount of battery power to start and then a small amount of power for continued use.
-If you turn the heating on we advise to leave it on for 20mins and likewise if you turn it off leave it for 10mins (do not turn on and off subsequently).
-Also during starting up it is advisable to run your engines to boost battery power.
-Your engines will need to run at least 3 hours per day to re-charge your batteries depending on how long you run your heating.

-The Alarm

-If you hear the engine alarm, it could be a number of things but most likely the engine is overheating because of lack of cooling water.
-(Weed blockage etc.).
-Stop the engine immediately and contact Manor House Marine.
-We will advise the appropriate action or come and assist.
-In the unlikely event that you have to stop the engine whilst in open water you can drop your anchor so that you will not drift aground.

-Breakdowns and Remedies

-Breakdowns are fortunately rare and most can be repaired by our mobile mechanics that can be with you quickly.
-An emergency telephone number will always be available by calling the Marina +44(0)28 686 28100